Health Informatics at UNE Online – Program-Specific FAQ

 At the end of the master’s program, there is one large thesis-style paper due.
 And then when you take the technical classes, there are a lot of hands-on labs, particularly during networking labs, data visualizations in Tableau, and SQL programming.
 It’s a lot to learn, so we try to make it really fun.

-What types of career might a master’s in health informatics qualify you for?
+What types of career might a Master of Science in Health Informatics at UNE Online qualify you for?

 Getting a job in the field of health informatics is very different.
 For instance, say you’re a nurse looking for a nursing job.
 You type “nurse” into the Indeed.com search field and you get ten thousand nursing job results.